c2lang/documentation/documentation/docs/build_system/c2module.md

 ```
 No need for dirty macros, code-generation scripts etc...

-In addition, the C2 module holds some commonly used symbols.
+In addition, the C2 module also holds some commonly used symbols.
 This way, no symbols
 have to be placed at the global namespace and thus naming conflict can always be
 resolved by a programmer.